storopoli/scrow/README.md

 [Private Law Society](https://privatelawsociety.net/)
-(PLS) also does escrow dispute resolution with third-parties, but assumes that the third-party needs to be onboarded and does not provide Nostr easy npub/nsec signing PSBTs.
+(PLS) also does escrow dispute resolution with third-parties, but assumes that the third-party needs to be onboarded and does not provide Nostr easy npub/nsec signing.